aeternity/protocol/channels/ON-CHAIN.md

 - `nonce`: taken from the `from`'s account
 - `fee`

-Proof of inclusion represents the internal channel' s state.
+Proof of inclusion represents the internal channel's state.
 At the bare minimum it has to include all accounts and their balances.
 It must provide enough information to close the channel.
 Miners are to check balances in it and use this data to update the channel's on-chain representation.
 This is how the poster initiates the solo closing sequence.